 Tax relief for the depreciation of computer software may be available more quickly under the capital allowances code (see CA23400 onwards) than it is under Part 8.
 To permit companies to preserve the benefit of capital allowances, Section 815 allows companies to make an election in respect of capital expenditure on computer software.
 The election makes capital allowance treatment available.

 Receipts from the realisation of the software, which are not brought into account under the capital allowances rules, are recognised as taxable income under Part 8.

 - must specify the expenditure to which it relates,

-- must be made in writing to the Inland Revenue,
+- must be made in writing,

 - must be made within two years of the end of the accounting period in which the expenditure was incurred,